 Here are some things to look out for when making a PSAP purchase online.

 1. ALWAYS be cautious of products that are marketed as “hearing aids”

-Products sold online that vows to treat hearing loss or is marketed as hearing aids can be considered as misinformation considering the fact that hearing tests and prescriptions are necessary to purchase hearing aids.
+Products sold online that vow to treat hearing loss or are marketed as hearing aids can be considered misinformation considering the fact that hearing tests and prescriptions are necessary to purchase hearing aids.

 2. The features

 PSAPs come in all sizes and shapes, as well as prices.
 Where some may amplify all of the sounds in a given radius equally, some will target a certain range of frequencies to reduce noise and amplify speech.
 Remember that amplifying all sounds will leave you hearing sounds you want to hear and the sounds you don’t want to hear also.